Waterloo Bridge (1931 film)

 Waterloo Bridge is a 1931 American pre-Code drama romance war film directed by James Whale and starring Mae Clarke and Kent Douglass.
 The screenplay by Benn Levy and Tom Reed is based on the 1930 play Waterloo Bridge by Robert E. Sherwood.

 The film was remade in 1940 as Waterloo Bridge and as Gaby in 1956.
 Both remakes were made by Metro-Goldwyn-Mayer, which bought the 1931 version from Universal.
 Today, the rights to all three films are held by Warner Bros. and their subsidiary Turner Entertainment.
 This film was one of Bette Davis' early movies.

+As a published work from 1931, Waterloo Bridge will enter the American public domain on January 1, 2027.

 Plot

 Unable to find work in London at the height of World War I, American chorus girl Myra Deauville resorts to prostitution to support herself.
 She sometimes meets her clients on Waterloo Bridge, the primary entry point into the city for soldiers on military leave.
 During an air raid, she meets fellow American Roy Cronin, a soldier serving with the Canadian Expeditionary Force.
 Distracted from her original plans by the air raid, she makes no attempt to solicit him, and the naïve young soldier remains unaware of her profession.
 After the bombing stops, Roy escorts her to her apartment, where the two have dinner.